 If you have a student loan or mortgage, be sure to get a 1098 form showing how much you paid in interest on those loans last year, if any.

-Make sure you gather all relevant 1098 forms before you prepare your taxes to claim any deductions that you might be due.
+Make sure you gather all relevant 1098 forms before you prepare your taxes to claim the appropriate deductions.

 7. What about my 401(k) or private IRA?